DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 1.md

 Welcome to Module 4 of our series! 🎉

-So far, we've covered a lot and even built our own Knight.
+So far, we've learned a lot and even created our own Knight.

-Now, get ready for something really cool!
-In Module 4, we're going to talk about tokens.
-You might have heard about tokens if you've been in the blockchain space for a while — specifically, fungible tokens.
-But here's the twist – we're focusing on a special type called non-fungible tokens (NFTs).

-Think of NFTs as unique digital items, similar to rare trading cards or one-of-a-kind artworks.
+Now, get ready for something really interesting!
+In Module 4, we'll talk about flow accounts.
+Cadence, the language we're using, is a bit different from what you might be used to.
+Here, instead of storing your stuff in a shared place like a safe deposit box, you get your own personal storage space.
+It's like having your own room rather than sharing a dorm.
+This is unlike Ethereum, where your digital items are usually kept in a shared safe.
+But in Cadence, if you own something, it's kept in your own personal space.
+As we move forward, we'll learn how to put our Knight directly into our personal space instead of in a shared one.

 Exciting, right?

-Let's dive into Module 4 and discover all the fun stuff waiting for us! 💪✨
+Let's jump into Module 4 and explore all the cool things waiting for us! 💪✨

-In this lesson, we're going to talk about using a special kind of token to represent Knights.
-These tokens are designed specifically, making each item complete one unique piece and not possible to break into smaller parts.
-You can only trade whole Knights, and each Knight has its own special ID number.

-You might wonder why we need these tokens when we already have resources.
-Well, standard provide some special set of rules like minting, storage etc, it's like interface which helps you to build NFT easily.